Meet the Fellows

 Pediatrics Residency

-University of California, San Francisco
+UC San Francisco

 I was born and raised in Jacksonville, Florida with my twin sister Julia.
 Yes, we absolutely did have manatees and alligators in our backyard growing up!
 I went to undergrad at Samford University in Birmingham, Alabama where I learned how to identify plants and fish in the streams across the road from campus, slang lots of mud learning ceramics, travelled to Spain for a summer to complete my Spanish minor and had my marching band debut playing the mellophone (the French horn’s little brother and much easier to walk with).

-I went to the University of Florida for medical school where I was serendipitously placed on the endocrinology elective during my pediatrics rotation.
+I then went to the University of Florida for medical school where I was serendipitously placed on the endocrinology elective during my pediatrics rotation.
 The first week, I participated in a youth gender clinic, type 1 and type 2 diabetes clinics, an endocrine clinic and a Prader Willis clinic.
 The next week I learned firsthand what it means to live with diabetes from the incredible kids at Florida Diabetes Camp.
 I was SOLD!
 I began working with the pediatric endocrinology team at UF and we were able to fight for gender affirming EHR changes as well as create and present a workshop on transgender health for PAS.

 I then left the south and moved cross-country to start pediatrics residency at the University of California, San Francisco.
 During that time, I continued to work closely with the pediatric endocrinology department, publishing a paper looking at presence of auto-antibodies in children with type 2 diabetes and once again acting as medical staff at the local diabetes camp.